moutons/sysadvent-2013-pushy/index.md

 This cross-node orchestration doesn’t have to be a full-fledged chef run.
 You could use it to simply restart a service (if on your whitelist) if needed.

 Hopefully this gives you a good idea on how to use Push Jobs, why it’s different than knife ssh, and gets you excited for the upcoming open source release.
+At Chef our goal is to provide our community with the primitive resources that they can use to make their jobs more delightful.
+Push Jobs are the first release of primitives to better orchestrate things like Continuous Delivery, Continuous Integration, and more complex use cases.